 as we sail the oceans of the world?

-Are you able to do something to live a fuller life?
+Become a Neurelis Shipmate by participating in our One More Step Challenge and we’ll recognize your courage by adding your name to our hull.
 Can you take one extra step to do something you haven’t done before, with the necessary guardrails in place?

 In the One More Step Challenge…

 …we’re asking you to do something to improve your quality of life.
 Consider our friend Chanda Gunn, from project partner Epilepsy Foundation New England.
 A former medal winning Olympian, Chanda would like to run a marathon.
 The challenges she currently faces due to epilepsy have limited her activities, but she is participating in the One More Step Challenge by going for a walk every day.

 Phil Haydon has not let post-traumatic epilepsy prevent him from living a full life, either.
 He is fortunate that his seizures have been controlled for over 40 years.
 After his injury he found ways to participate in activities he enjoyed, with appropriate modifications.
 He wore an ice hockey helmet while playing cricket and no fastballs were allowed.
 As an adult he took sailing lessons – and was hooked.

 Phil then gradually expanded into racing and offshore sailing.
 He carefully monitors his sleep deprivation and ensures he takes his medication on his regular schedule.

 We hope that these stories will inspire you to join our One More Step Challenge and embark on your own personal voyage.
 What will your One More Step be?

 Taking One More Step